MCLA Offers Summer Course to Area Teachers on Historical, Industrial, Cultural and Environmental Influences of the Region

 Participants will review their current curricula and develop standards-based lessons related to the Upper Housatonic River Valley content that integrate contextual applications and motivational instructional strategies.
 Individuals, school-based and/or content-based teams will develop written lesson plans suitable for dissemination.

-The course content can be applied to any river watershed area and will be team-taught by faculty from MCLA and BCC.
+The course content can be applied to any river watershed area and will be team-taught by Nancy Ovitsky, MCLA business; Emily DeMoor, MCLA education; and Thomas Tyning, BCC environmental science.

 The course is sponsored by the Upper Housatonic Valley National Heritage Area, Inc., in cooperation with the Berkshire Chamber of Commerce, Berkshire Community College (BCC), MCLA, the Berkshire County Regional Employment Board and the Berkshire STEM (Science, Technology, Engineering and Math) Pipeline.

+The course cost upon registration is $750.
 A stipend that covers the cost of registration will be provided to participants who successfully complete the course.
 Enrollment is capped at 16 participants so those interested should register early.
-Note: Funding is available from the Upper Housatonic National Heritage Area toward the cost of transportation for follow-up student field trips; details will be made available during the course.
+Deadline for registration is June 4.
+Note: Funding is available from the Upper Housatonic National Heritage Area toward the cost of transportation for follow up student field trips; details will be made available during the course.